Sony WF-C710N: release date rumours, price speculation and 5 things we want to see

 It's a little trickier to make predictions about the brand's mid-range line, however, mainly because the WF-C700N were the progenitors of a new mid-range series for Sony – a 'noise cancelling on a budget' option which plugged the gap between the budget WF-C500 and the flagship models.

 What we do know is that the C700N arrived in April 2023, meaning that a parallel two-year release cycle would see a follow-up make its debut in the spring of this year.
-That would also make a degree of sense concerning Sony's other earbuds, as it would avoid the WF-C710N clashing with the predicted release of the WF-1000XM6 (also expected later this year).
+That tallies with current predictions and rumours which suggest that the upcoming Sony WF-C710N will arrive at some point during late May of this year.
+Let's hope!

 Sony WF-C710N: price predictions

-What gives us hope is the recent release of the Sony WF-C510.
-A pair of budget buds built to maximise performance while keeping costs down, the C510 actually arrived at a far lower figure than their ancestors, the out going WF-C500; they cost £55 / $60 / AU$110 when compared with the C500's £89 / $79 / AU$149 asking price.
+What strengthens our hope is the recent release of the Sony WF-C510.
+A pair of budget buds built to maximise performance while keeping costs down, the C510 actually arrived at a far lower figure than their ancestors, the outgoing WF-C500; they cost £55 / $60 / AU$110 when compared with the C500's £89 / $79 / AU$149 asking price.
 Yes, they are more cheaply made on the outside, but performance-wise, they are more than a match for the buds they ended up replacing.

-Will Sony do the same with the WF-C710N?
+We're thinking that Sony will do the same with the WF-C710N.
 There's no need to drop prices so low that they begin to tread on the WF-C510's toes, but the whole point of this mid-range product is to offer value and affordability without compromising on performance, features or noise cancelling.
 Whacking up the cost too far would defeat the point of the exercise and, more importantly, alienate customers who fell so hard for the C700N.

 Sony WF-C710: rumoured design and features